Down in a Hole: Origin and recording

 Songwriter and guitarist Jerry Cantrell was at first hesitant to present the song to the band, feeling that the song was too soft, but after a positive response from the band, they followed through and recorded it.
-The composition is written in A♭ minor, utilizing Dorian mode, and is centered mainly around Ab minor - Gb major - Db major chord progression, with Layne Staley's and Jerry Cantrell's vocal parts intricately harmonizing.
+The composition is written in A♭ minor, utilizing Dorian mode, and is centered mainly around A♭ minor - G♭ major - D♭ major chord progression, with Layne Staley's and Jerry Cantrell's vocal parts intricately harmonizing.

 Lyrics

 Jerry Cantrell wrote the song for his then-girlfriend, Courtney Clarke.
 In the liner notes of 1999's Music Bank box set collection, Cantrell said of the song:

 ["Down in a Hole"]'s in my top three, personally.
 It's to my long-time love.
 It's the reality of my life, the path I've chosen and in a weird way it kind of foretold where we are right now.
 It's hard for us to both understand...that this life is not conducive to much success with long-term relationships.